k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_fabric_scale.md

 ## Configuration
-Configure the new fabric node the same way you have configurated the other nodes.
+Configure the new Fabric node the same way you have configured the other nodes.

-### Basic configurations
 Please refer to the Fabric server [installation instructions](/articles/98_maintenance_and_operational/Installations/Linux/02_Fabric_8.x.x_Setup.md).

 ### Additional configuration